mrakgr/PIM-Programming-In-Spiral-UPMEM-Demo/README.md

 -4
 ```

-Plus some warnings I've ommitted by hand.
+Plus some warnings I've omitted by hand.

 That covers `test6` and scalar maps.
 Now we know how to deal with passing variables and back and forth from the DPU.
 At this point `main.py` is lengthy so I won't paste it here, but you can check it out in the `test6` folder.
 While we have something useful now, any realistic use of the DPU would involve arrays.
 That is what we need to deal with next.